Many developers spend a fair amount of the day waiting:

 thanks youve given me a very good idea, Ill share it later if I can get it to work…

-Paul_Gatt almost 11 years ago
+Paul_Gatt over 11 years ago

 Paul_Gatt